-New SAS AI Governance Resources Offer Clarity And Confidence At Crucial AI Moment
+New SAS AI governance resources offer clarity and confidence at crucial AI moment

 SAS will soon launch a unified, holistic AI governance solution capable of aggregating, orchestrating and monitoring AI systems, models and agents.
 Designed for the executive, but useful enough for the data scientist, this offering will align AI with policies, improve operational efficiencies and help organizations navigate their AI journeys confidently.

-Organizations interested in a private preview of the solution later this year can sign up here: .
+Organizations interested in a private preview of the solution later this year can [LINK]

 Plotting an AI governance journey begins with knowing where you are